AkhilNeelam/Selenium/README.md

 **Test Login with Missing Mandatory Fields**: Assess login behavior with missing essential fields.

+**Logo is Displayed on not**: This Ensure the Logo Present on the Application Website

 **Page Scrolling:** Verify the ability to scroll up and down on the page.

 **Capture Page Screenshot**: Take a screenshot of the current page for documentation or troubleshooting.